 Mahs (@hakoagogo) ‘s characters have a vibe that can’t be denied.
 Looking at his illustrations, you can hear the beat in your head and imagine yourself walking to the rhythm through the city.
-In a glance, you end up in that old-school universe where Mahs wants to take you.
+At a glance, you end up in that old-school universe where Mahs wants to take you.
 That happened to me the first time I saw one of his pieces: the T-shirt he designed for the Tiempo party.

-When I visited Fukuoka, I spent my last night at this party’s first anniversary, held at the Kieth Flack club.
+When I visited Fukuoka, I spent my last night at this party’s first anniversary, held at the Kieth Flack Club.
 At Tiempo, a new generation of students makes the iconic club their own to DJ and dance among friends to techno, house, or whatever genre each of them decides to share.
 Although it was my first time at that party, in that club, and even in that city, I bought the T-shirt as soon as I saw it — its design caught me.
 I decided to find out who made it and write this interview.

 Chorareii: First, introduce yourself!